Wheeler–DeWitt equation: Motivation and background

 which would give a set of constraints amongst the coefficients $\psi(x, y, \dots)$.
-This means the amplitudes for $N$ gravitons at certain positions is related to the amplitudes for a different number of gravitons at different positions.
-Or, one could use the two-field formalism, treating $\omega(g)$ as an independent field so that the wave function is $\Psi[\gamma, \omega]$.
+This means that the amplitudes for $N$ gravitons at certain positions are related to the amplitudes for a different number of gravitons at different positions.
+Or, one could use the two-field formalism, treating $\omega(g)$ as an independent field, so that the wave function is $\Psi[\gamma, \omega]$.

 Mathematical formalism

 The Wheeler–DeWitt equation is a functional differential equation.
 It is ill-defined in the general case, but very important in theoretical physics, especially in quantum gravity.
-It is a functional differential equation on the space of three dimensional spatial metrics.
+It is a functional differential equation on the space of three-dimensional spatial metrics.
 The Wheeler–DeWitt equation has the form of an operator acting on a wave functional; the functional reduces to a function in cosmology.
 Contrary to the general case, the Wheeler–DeWitt equation is well defined in minisuperspaces like the configuration space of cosmological theories.
 An example of such a wave function is the Hartle–Hawking state.
 Bryce DeWitt first published this equation in 1967 under the name "Einstein–Schrödinger equation"; it was later renamed the "Wheeler–DeWitt equation".